-- Pain down the arm to the fourth and fifth fingers
+- Pain down the inside of the arm to the fourth and fifth fingers

 - Sharp pain in the side (side stitch)

 - Pain and difficulty reaching behind the body